othree/tern-coffee/README.md

 Marijn [describes][1] how difficult to let tern support a new language.
 CoffeeScript only have source map support.
 There is no error tolerance CoffeeScript compiler available.
 So this is not a perfect solution.

-Thw walk around solution is try to fix the editing CoffeeScript file before compile to JavaScript.
+The walk around solution is try to fix the editing CoffeeScript file before compile to JavaScript.
 Ex:

     obj.